 Modelling of Forward and Inverse Waveform Inversions via Finite Basis Physics-Informed Neural Networks for Seismic Data Interpretation on an actual Supercomputer!

-- Explored FBPINNs for subsurface modelling, solving 2D acoustic wave equations using JAX's JIT compilation for 2x performance improvements in neural network training and automatic differentiation, implementing domain decomposition with partition-of-unity windows and SIREN} architectures for tackling spectral bias during full waveform inversion
+- Architected multiscale Finite Basis Physics Informed Neural Network for subsurface modelling, solving 2D acoustic and elastic wave equations using JAX’s JIT compilation for 2x performance improvements in neural network training, implementing domain decomposition with partition-of-unity windows, optimized architectures for tackling spectral bias during full waveform inversion

 Undergraduate Project